 And it matters more than ever, especially when 70% of consumers now prefer free shipping when shopping online.
 If you can’t predict your real shipping expenses, it gets harder to offer competitive pricing or meet customer expectations.

-In this blog, we’ll expose the most common hidden shipping fees and give you actionable strategies to take back control.
+In this blog, we’ll expose the most common hidden logistics fees and give you actionable strategies to take back control.

 Understanding Your Base Shipping Fees vs. Reality